bplaat/music-dl/README.md

 5. Lullaby (3:31) by Snail's House
 ```

-You can download an album without the `--list` argument:
+You can download an album without the `--list` argument and with the `--cover` argument you can also download the cover:

 ```
 ./dl.py "Ordinary Songs 3"